Halesworth: History

 A Roman settlement, Halesworth has a medieval church; St Mary's with Victorian additions and a variety of houses, from early timber-framed buildings to the remnants of Victorian prosperity.
 Former almshouses used to house the Halesworth & District Museum (open from May to September) but this has now been moved to Halesworth railway station.
 There is a Town Trail walk.

-The place-name 'Halesworth' is first attested in the Domesday Book of 1086, where it appears as Healesuurda and Halesuuorda.
+The place name 'Halesworth' is first attested in the Domesday Book of 1086, where it appears as Healesuurda and Halesuuorda.
 The name means 'Hæle's homestead'.

 The town's Angel Hotel dates from the 16th century.

 Joseph Dalton Hooker, the botanist and traveller, lived in Halesworth with his family.

 In 1862 the only murder of modern times was recorded.
 Ebenezer Tye (died 25 November 1862, aged 24) was a policeman who was trying to stop a burglary in Chediston Street.
 However he was beaten to death and is now buried in Halesworth Cemetery.
 The murderer, John Ducker, was caught and was the last person to be publicly hanged in Suffolk.
 The archives of the Diocese of Norwich record the murder of a chantry priest in Halesworth in medieval times.

 In 1862 the Rifle Hall was presented to the town by the family of a late captain of the rifle corps, Andrew Johnston.
 It is so called because it was used as a drill hall by the rifle corps.
 The hall was originally built in 1792 as a theatre and was used from 1812 to 1844 by the theatre manager David Fisher.
 He owned an itinerant theatre group which travelled a circuit of theatres in East Anglia (including the Fisher Theatre in Bungay which has now been fully restored).

 A Halesworth bank used to issue its own banknotes.
-A 5 guinea banknote (£5.25), issued by the Suffolk and Halesworth Bank in 1799, is to be found in the Coins and Medals Collection at the British Museum, and the Museum also holds later examples.
+A five guinea banknote (£5.25), issued by the Suffolk and Halesworth Bank in 1799, is to be found in the Coins and Medals Collection at the British Museum, and the Museum also holds later examples.

 A short distance to the north-east of the town itself, in Holton, lies the Second World War airfield of RAF Halesworth.
 The airfield was constructed in 1942–1943, and initially the 56th Fighter Group of the United States 8th Army Air Force were stationed there.
 In 1944, it became the base of the 489th Bomb Group flying B24 Liberators.
 They played a part in the build-up and conduct of the D-Day, from 6 June 1944.
 From July they switched to strategic offensive bombing until November, when they ceased operations to return to America.

 Between January and June 1945, the 5th Emergency Rescue Squadron operated from the base, flying "war-weary" P47 and B17 aircraft.
 Their mission was to carry dinghies and smoke markers to aid downed crews found at sea.
 The airfield closed for flying in February 1946.
-Today it is an industrial site owned by Bernard Matthews, but there is a museum.
+Today it is an industrial site owned by Bernard Matthews Ltd, but there is a museum.

+There are historical records of some 30 pubs in Halesworth.